mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step6.md

 Now that we have created two new namespaces, we can deploy a container in each of the namespaces.

-Let's deploy a single `nginx` container application in the `frontend` namespace using the `--generator` flag.
+Let's  deploy a single `redis` container into the `backend` namespace using  `kubectl run` with the `--restart=Never`.
 Type the below command:

-`kubectl run nginx --generator=run-pod/v1 --image=nginx --namespace frontend`{{execute}}
+`kubectl run redis --image=redis -n backend --restart=Never `{{execute}}

-*The `--generator` flag tells the `kubectl run` command to pin the resource to a specific apiVersion specification.
-In this case apiVersion:v1 and kind:pod.*
+*Note: The `--restart=Never` flag tells the `kubectl run` command to create a single pod.*

-Let's use another method to deploy a single `redis` container into the `backend` namespace using  `--restart=Never`.
+Let's use another method to deploy a single `nginx` container application in the `frontend` namespace using  `kubectl run` with the `--generator` flag.
 Type the below command:

-`kubectl run redis --image=redis -n backend --restart=Never `{{execute}}
+`kubectl run nginx --generator=run-pod/v1 --image=nginx --namespace frontend`{{execute}}

-*The `--restart=Never` flag tells the `kubectl run` command to create a single pod.
-This yields the same thing result as the --generator=run/v1 above*
+*Note: The `--generator` flag tells the `kubectl run` command to pin the resource to a specific apiVersion specification.
+In this case apiVersion:v1 and kind:pod.
+This flag is being depracated*

-Let's verify if our pods have been created:
+Now. let's verify if our pods have been created:

 `kubectl get pods`{{execute}}